Tech Pack Design

 Hand Written Or PDF ?

 There is no law that says you cannot supply a hand written tech pack for sampling – As long as it is clear and accurate.
-I always provide a basic illustrated sketch with my initial pattern.
-This includes a front and back sketch, along with basic information about seams and stitching.
+Your initial pattern should include a basic illustrated sketch.
+This would include a front and back sketch, along with basic information about seams and stitching.

 Any unusual details would be illustrated in close-up.
 When clients give me hand written tech packs though, they are often difficult to read and understand, especially when they dont write in capitals.